A Quick-Start Keto Guide For Beginners

 fiber levels is important for your digestive tract.
 To keep these levels high,

-• If you’re pregnant, don’t use this diet (yet).
+you may need to use an over-the-counter fiber supplement or powder. - If you’re pregnant, don’t use this diet (yet).
 Ketosis can harm your baby’s

 development, resulting in developmental problems after birth and increasing the risk of spina bifida.
-Because little is known about its safety while breastfeeding as well, doctors don’t recommend it for breastfeeding mothers as well.
+Because little is known about its safety while breastfeeding as well, doctors don’t recommend it for breastfeeding mothers as well. - If you take insulin, sulphonylureas, or glinides, don’t follow this diet.
+All of

 these medications help lower blood sugar, and combined with keto, can